TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 by humans all over the world.
 The images stem from blog posts, news articles, social media, and other sources.
 Since Google does not own the rights to the images, they cannot provide them in a dedicated dataset, which is why there is no guarantee that all images will be available at the time of download.
-Because of this, we have to utilize not only Conceptual Captions 3M, but also the 12M variant, featuring less curated data @cc3m @cc12m.
+Because of this, we have to utilize not only Conceptual Captions 3M, but also the 12M variant to collect enough data.
+A favorable side effect this has is that our approach becomes more scalable due to the uncurated nature of CC12M @cc3m @cc12m, which we will elaborate on in the next section.
 The index of CC3M is available on the official Conceptual Captions website (training split)
 #footnote[#link("https://ai.google.com/research/ConceptualCaptions/download")[https://ai.google.com/research/ConceptualCaptions/download]],
 and the index of CC12M can be found in the